Skip to content

 mistralrs run --quant 4 -m Qwen/Qwen3-4B

---quant auto probes your hardware (the same analysis as mistralrs tune) and picks a level, or runs at full precision if the model fits. --quant conflicts with the explicit knobs --isq and --from-uqff; use those when you want to force ISQ or a specific UQFF file.
+For standard model repositories, --quant auto probes your hardware (the same analysis as mistralrs tune) and picks a level, or runs at full precision if the model fits.
+Choose an explicit supported bit width or artifact name for a GGUF repository. --quant conflicts with the explicit knobs --isq and --from-uqff; use those when you want to force ISQ or a specific UQFF file.
 Choosing a level and the full set of quantization options are covered in the quantization guide.

 -m accepts a local path to a directory containing the model files (safetensors plus configs, or a Mistral-native consolidated.safetensors layout):